 Most of Europe benefits from sparkling weather in July, but along with August, it's when you'll find the beaches most crowded, and the cities packed with visitors.

-Fortunately, it is possible to find a European hot spot that, even in peak season, is slightly less crowded than the others: the Balkan countries of Albania and Montenegro.
-Temperatures in both countries reach the hot, hot heights of 30°C to 35°C.
+Fortunately, it is possible to find a European hot spot that, even in peak season, is slightly less crowded than the others: the Balkan country of Albania.
+Temperatures here reach hot heights of 30°C to 35°C.

-A July visit to Provence should also be well timed with France's national day, La Fête Nationale, commonly known as Bastille Day.
-An annual celebration in France taking place on 14 July, often marked with festivities, fireworks and the odd parade.
+Beyond the blissful summer scenery, a July visit to Provence should also be well timed with France's national day, La Fête Nationale, commonly known as Bastille Day.
+It's an annual celebration in France taking place on 14 July, often marked with festivities, fireworks and the odd parade.

-And where better to enjoy such warm sunshine than on one of 115 islands that make up the Seychelles.
-Beach relaxation is a given, but you can certainly make an adventure trip out of the Seychelles...
+And where better to enjoy such warm sunshine than on one of the 115 islands that make up the Seychelles?
+Beach relaxation is a given, but you can certainly make an adventure trip out of the islands.

-Seek the elusive giant Aldabra tortoise, snorkel and admire the natural beauty of St Pierre Island, or get your feet dirty climbing through the rich green forests of Morne Seychellois National Park .
+Seek the elusive giant Aldabra tortoise, snorkel and admire the natural beauty of St Pierre Island, or get your feet dirty hiking through the rich green forests of Morne Seychellois National Park.

 Sun-seekers can rejoice in Mexico's July temps, reaching highs of a hot 28°C. It does cool off in the evenings, so you won't be sweltering all day.
 You may fancy a lightweight jacket, and even a brolly just in case there's a touch of summer rainfall.

 Mexico's best-known beaches and hidden coves are often found on the coast of the Yucatán Peninsula in Tulum and Cancun.
-But there's other benefits to the warmth beyond catching a few rays for yourself: July is peak sea turtle season in Mexico.
+But there are other benefits to the warmth beyond catching a few rays for yourself: July is peak sea turtle season in Mexico.